 Roadblocks come in all sizes.
-Some are so tiny, such as clearing your desk, making a phone call, cleaning your closet.
+Some are so tiny, such as clearing your desk, making a phone call, and cleaning your closet.
+Read my post here on how an organized closet brought peace to my mind and removed roadblocks!
 These are procrastination roadblocks but are important to take note of because it lets you know you are a procrastinator.
 And, when you procrastinate with the little stuff, this tends to overflow into the bigger stuff.
 Procrastinators are always stuck in front of the roadblock.

 Roadblocks confronting us are never easy.
-We must use optimism instead of pessimism, allow small misfortunes along the way to fall off our back, and propel us into resolve mode.
+We must use optimism instead of pessimism, allow small misfortunes along the way to fall off our backs, and propel us into resolve mode.
 The positive feedback of our efforts will stimulate greater efforts.
-And, if they don’t come your way immediately stay your course and be resilient.
+And, if they don’t come your way immediately, stay your course and be resilient.
 This is how to remove roadblocks and enjoy success.